 What you will learn

-Upon completion of the Health Care Assistant/ESL Program, graduates will be able to:
+Upon completion of the Health Care Assistant/EAL Program, graduates will be able to:

 - Provide person-centred care and assistance that recognizes and respects the uniqueness of each individual client.